-In-Network: There is no Coinsurance, Copayment, or deductible for the Medicarecovered screening for STIs and counseling for STIs preventive benefit.
+In Network: There is no Coinsurance, Copayment, or deductible for the Medicarecovered screening for STIs and counseling for STIs preventive benefit.

-What you must pay when Services that are covered for you you get these services Services to treat kidney disease In-Network: There is no Coinsurance, Copayment, or PA by your In-Network provider may be required deductible for Kidney Disease Covered services include: Education or Self-Dialysis Training Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic 20% Coinsurance for Dialysis kidney disease when referred by their doctor, we Services cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+Services that are covered for you What you must pay when you get these services Services to treat kidney disease ✓ PA by your In-Network provider may be required Covered services include: • Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) • Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) • Home dialysis equipment and supplies • Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.